gardener/cert-management/README.md

 ## Using the cert-controller-manager

-The cert-controller-manager communicated with up to four different clusters:
+The cert-controller-manager communicates with up to four different clusters:
 - **default**
   used for managing issuers and lease management.
   The path to the kubeconfig is specified with command line option `--kubeconfig`.